-On Saturday 24 October 2015, the ITER Organization, in collaboration with Agence Iter France and the European agency for ITER, Fusion for Energy, will again open its doors to the public.
+On Saturday 20 May 2017 the ITER Organization, in collaboration with the European agency for ITER Fusion for Energy, will open its doors to the public.

 If would like to sign up for the ITER Open Doors Day, please: